mit-6861/MIT-6861.github.io/_pages/syllabus.md

 You will program using (a) **Python** and (b) **PyTorch**, extensively.
 If you are not already familiar with PyTorch, you will be expected to learn it on your own.
 We will also make use of Python libraries such as **NumPy** and **Scikits-learn**.

 ## COURSE STRUCTURE
 The main delivery of information will be via **Lectures**, which will occur every time class meets (aside from Research Project presentations).
-Your learning will be assessed via three <font color="#5B90E0"><b>homework assignments</b></font>, a mid-term exam, and a significant <font color="#4ECD59"><b>research project (in groups of 3-4 students)</b></font>.
+Your learning will be assessed via three <font color="#5B90E0"><b>homework assignments</b></font>, a midterm exam, and a significant <font color="#4ECD59"><b>research project (in groups of 3-4 students)</b></font>.
 Your research project will require you to read/skim dozens of research papers on your own, based on your interests.

 ### LECTURES
 Every class session will contain a lecture.
 Lectures will concern:

-- Lecture 1: Introduction + ML Basics (Logistics Regression; SGD)
+- Lecture 1: Introduction + ML Basics
-- Lecture 2: Text Classification (linear classifier; BoW; TFIDF)
+- Lecture 2: Classification (linear models, neural nets)
-- Lecture 3: Word Representations (matrix factorization; word2vec)
+- Lecture 3: Sequence models 1 (ngrams, log-linear LMs, word2vec)
-- Lecture 4: Language Modelling (MLP; RNN)
+- Lecture 4: Sequence models 2 (RNNs)
-- Lecture 5: Attention
+- Lecture 5: Sequence models 3 (seq2seq + attention)
-- Lecture 6: Transformers Part 1
+- Lecture 6: Transformers
-- Lecture 7: Transformers Part 2
+- Lecture 7: Pretraining 1 (BERT and GPT)
-- Lecture 8: Large Language Models (LLMs) Part 1
+- Lecture 8: Pretraining 2 (SFT and RLHF)
-- Lecture 9: Large Language Models (LLMs) Part 2
+- Lecture 9: Efficient training (MoE, quantization, LoRA)
-- Lecture 10: Structured Models: Hidden Markov Models (HMMs)
+- Lecture 10: Doing research
-- Lecture 11: Structured Models: Trees
+- Lecture 11: Decoding 1 (prompting, CoT, and agents)
-- Lecture 12: Structured Models: Conditional Random Fields (CRFs)
+- Lecture 12: Decoding 2 (search and sampling)
-- Lecture 13: Structured Models: Latent Variable Models
+- Lecture 13: Multimodality
-- Lecture 14: Mid-term Review
+- Lecture 14: Midterm review
-- Lecture 15: Doing Research
+- Lecture 15: Midterm
-- Lecture 16: NLP Engineering
+- Lecture 16: Beyond transformers (SSMs, Mamba, ...)
-- Lecture 17: Guest lecture: Ethics and NLP
+- Lecture 17: NLP Engineering
 - Lecture 18: Interpretability
 - Lecture 19: Guest Lecture: Speech
-- Lecture 20: Guest Lecture: Human Language Processing
+- Lecture 20: Struct pred
-- Lecture 21: Guest Lecture: SERC Ethics
+- Lecture 21: Guest Lecture: Intellectual property (SERC)
-- Lecture 22: Guest lecture: TBD
+- Lecture 22: Bias & fairness
+- Lecture 23: Human language processing
-- Lecture 23: Conclusion
+- Lecture 24: Conclusion

 ### <font color="#5B90E0">HOMEWORK ASSIGNMENTS (30%)</font>